Finding a fawn

 Fawns are born in late May and early June.
 If you find a fawn, leave it alone.
 The animal may be motionless and seem vulnerable, but this is the normal behavior.
 Even if you see a fawn alone for several days, please leave it alone.
 The mother is probably feeding or bedded nearby.
 Does (female deer) visit their fawns to nurse very infrequently, a behavior that helps fawns avoid detection by predators.
 It is not uncommon for fawns to be left alone for 6-8 hours at a time.
 Young fawns are usually quite safe when left alone because their color pattern and lack of scent help them to remain undetected.

+It is illegal to possess or capture a fawn for any reason.
+If you think a fawn needs help, contact MassWildlife or the MA Environmental Police first—do not capture or move the animal.
 If you have taken a fawn into your care, you should immediately return it to where you found it, or to safer cover nearby (within 200 yards).
 Then, quickly leave the area to ensure the fawn doesn't follow you and so the mother feels safe enough to return.
 The mother will soon return to nurse the fawn, even after it has been handled by humans.
 Don't try and feed fawns as they have sensitive stomachs.

 Many times people try and help fawns as a response to normal fawn behaviors.